Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Take screenshot/README.md

 ## How to use the sample

 Pan and zoom to find an interesting location, then tap the button to take a screenshot.
 The screenshot will be displayed.
-Note that there may be a small delay if the map is still rendering when you push the button.
+Note that there may be a small delay if the map is still rendering when you tap the button.

 ## How it works